christin-johny/christin-johny/README.md

 ## ⚡ The Engineer Behind the Code

 I don’t just write functions; I design **reliable environments**.
 My focus lies at the intersection of **Backend Architecture** and **Product Thinking**.
-I specialize in building systems that don't just work—they scale and recover.
+I specialize in building systems that don't just work-they scale and recover.

 ### 🧠 Core Philosophy
 * **Predictable State:** Whether it's a payment or a socket connection, state must be immutable and verified.